1NoOne1/test/ReadMe_BootStrap.md

-## Deploy a CentOS VM from the OVA template in vCenter:
+## Create a boot strap server which will host Esxi6.0 as well as vCenter6.0

+> **Make sure the Anisble control machine can reach internet (because we need to install some yum packages).
+[A working yum proxy is good enough].

-> The OVA template that we provided will have all the required and necessary packages/components in place.
-Please feel free to install any package that is not available on the template.
+any package that is not available on the template.
 We created a user called `ansible` and placed the required directory structure that is required for ansible program under user `ansible` home directory `/home/ansible/`.